HorstBaerbel/GBA-demo-framework/README.md

 # Game Boy Advance C(++) demo framework

 This is unfinished and might not exactly fit your needs, but maybe you can learn / rip something from it.
-Uses devKitPro for its toolchain, linker scripts, headers and maxmod, but does not link libgba.
+Uses [devKitPro](https://devkitpro.org/) for its tools, compilers, linker scripts, headers and maxmod, but does not link libgba.
+Also cmake toolchain files from [3ds-cmake](https://github.com/Xtansia/3ds-cmake) are used.

-The [test](/test) subdirectory contains tests for some of the math / memory / etc. functions on GBA and PC.
+The [src](src) directory contains the framework while the [test](/test) directory contains tests for some of the math / memory / etc. functions on GBA and PC.

 If you find a bug or make an improvement your pull requests are appreciated.